OS-Sketch/www.os-sketch.com/docs/operating-systems/learning-objectives.md

-    - Navigate reports produced by [GitHub Actions](https://github.com/features/actions) so as to determine which aspects of a GitHub repository do and do not adhere to a project's specification.
+    - Navigate reports produced by [GitHub Actions](https://github.com/features/actions) so as to determine which aspects of a GitHub repository do and do not adhere to a project's specification, iteratively fixing broken components until the project works.
     - In either a team-based on individual context, use the [GitHub Flow model](https://guides.github.com/introduction/flow/) to implement specific features in a branch of a GitHub repository and then merge that branch to the main one only after all the checks run by GitHub Actions pass as required and code reviews confirm the code's correctness.
+When modifying the source code of the OS-Sketch web site, use a preview build created by [Netlify](https://www.netlify.com/) to survey the site's content and layout.
     - Create and discuss programming and technical writing issues with the [GitHub Issue Tracker](https://github.com/OS-Sketch/www.os-sketch.com/issues) and the